ethowitz/yeet/README.md

 3. Use the word "yeet" in a public GitHub repository

 ## Usage
+As with any filesystem tool, `yeet` may have bugs and has the potential to remove every file from your disk.
+So use with caution!

 ```
 NAME
         yeet - yeet files into the dumpster